 If you’re uncomfortable tackling the DIY-build challenge, there’s always the option to have a company build the shell of the structure for you.
-This is a bit more expensive than building it entirely on your own, but gives you a good mix of professionally-built and DIY.
+This is a bit more expensive than building it entirely on your own, but gives you a good mix of professionally built and DIY.

 While you can find affordable pre-built homes, you could also veer to the luxurious end of the spectrum.
 There are even some tiny homes running just shy of half a million dollars (this one is just up the road from me in Bethesda, Maryland).

-Let’s compare that to the typical cost for “normal” home ownership in the United States.
+Let’s compare that to the typical cost for “normal” homeownership in the United States.
 According to Zillow, the median home price for a currently-listed home in the US is $257,990, while the median sold price is $228,200.
-Of course, this varies wildly from state-to-state, with California seeing a median value of $469,300 and Ohio resting at only $122,400.
+Of course, this varies wildly from state to state, with California seeing a median value of $469,300 and Ohio resting at only $122,400.

-Even in the lower-value states, the cost of buying or building a tiny home is still a fraction of the cost for buying a normal home.
+Even in the lower-value states, the cost of buying or building a tiny home is still a fraction of the cost of buying a normal home.
 And, the structure isn’t the only place you’ll save money, either.

 Tiny House Utilities

-Monthly cost: $10-30+, depending on needs
+Monthly cost:$10-30+, depending on needs

 If you want basic conveniences in your tiny home, it’s going to cost you each month.
-Utilities such as water, sewer, electricity, gas, and even cable are available, but can range quite a bit in price.
+Utilities such as water, sewer, electricity, gas, and even cable are available but can range quite a bit in price.